AAO Renewal Information

 - There’s a section on the renewal form to update personal details, residency status and disclosure of conflict of interests.

-- If the applicant is renewing their appointment after a five year term, they must complete the renewal application form, undertake a Deed of Obligations refresher training session and sign a new Deed of Obligations (DOO).
+- If the applicant is renewing their appointment after a five year term, they must complete the renewal application form, undertake the Obligations of Third Party Authorised Officers training session and submit the certificate of completion with their application form.

 - If the applicant is renewing their appointment after a one year term, they must complete the renewal application form and provide a certified copy of their Certificate IV (including units of competency).